 Instructors will schedule final examinations based on the College's final exam schedule.

 Final examinations will be scheduled as closely as possible to the College's schedule for general education courses.
 A student must notify the instructor at least one week prior to finals, if there is a conflict in examination schedules or if they have three finals in one day.
-A copy of the final schedule for general academic courses is posted on the class bulletin board at the beginning of each semester for student use.
 Unit examinations and quizzes are scheduled at the discretion of each instructor.